 Unlike the metro, I think you can have a great time in Kiev without ever taking the local buses.
 The bus system in Ukraine is more difficult to navigate than other parts of Europe since stops are often not announced nor destination times easily posted.
 The buses generally are used by locals who have more or less memorized the routine and schedule.
 Personally, I’ve found the buses in Kiev to be quite uncomfortable where it’s not uncommon to find yourself without a seat, crunched between a group of people like a can of sardines, something especially grueling during the summer.
 I’d only advise taking the buses if you are with a friend or have a strong command of Russian.
 You can easily get lost or be taken to a neighboring village if you aren’t paying close attention.

 Additional Thoughts & Commentary on Traveling to Kiev, Ukraine

 ID & Money

-Ukraine is known for sex tourism, something I’m not going to help you out with.
-I will warn you, however, that if you intend on visiting Kiev for this, you should keep your guard up.
-In the past years the city has been flooded with wealthy and naive tourists looking for a fun time.
-There are many traps you can fall into as one New Zealand man learned by being helpful.
+Ukraine has a reputation for sex tourism, a subject I don’t intend on providing any guidance with.
+I will warn you, though, that if you intend on visiting Kiev explicitly to fornicate, you should keep your guard up.
+In the past years especially, the city has witnessed an increase in wealthy, yet naive tourists looking for a “good time.”